 These are the other providers of NHS Care within North Staffordshire and Stoke-on-Trent:

-University Hospital of North Staffordshire (UHNS) NHS Trust
+University Hospital of North Midlands (UHNM) NHS Trust

-Each year UHNS cares for over 600,000 people who come to the hospital for emergency treatment, planned operations and medical care.
+Each year UHNM cares for over 600,000 people who come to the hospital for emergency treatment, planned operations and medical care.

 Maternity services are recognised as among the best nationally.

 It is also a centre for teaching and training doctors, nurses, midwives and physiotherapists in partnership with Keele University and Staffordshire University.
-UHNS Website
+UHNM Website

 North Staffordshire Combined Healthcare NHS Trust